Thursday, 27 August 2009

 Allan Sangster, "The Winter of Time", The Canadian Forum, May 1950, pp. 45, 46.

 The quote is from a review of The Winter of Time published in November 1949 by Export Publishing Enterprises Ltd. as number 85 in Export's News Stand Library Pocket Edition (NSL) imprint.
 The author was Raymond Holmes, a pseudonym for Raymond Souster, later one of Canada's best known poets.
-Export, who published 188 books betwen 1948 and 1951, was one of dozens of Canadian paperback publishers from the 1940s and early 50s that are largely forgotten today.
+Export, who published 188 books between 1948 and 1951, was one of dozens of Canadian paperback publishers from the 1940s and early 50s that are largely forgotten today.
 The romance publisher Harlequin is the only survivor.

 This blog will be looking at the books, the authors and the men and women who published these early paperbacks.